AnnaUlyanova/data-flow/README.md

 # DataFlow
-is an application that fetches data from Google Sheets API and builds
+is a data visualisation application that fetches data from Google Sheets API and represents it in graphs.

 ## Tech stack
 * Python